-The winter season brings colder temperatures and the need to stay warm indoors.
+The winter season brings colder temperatures and the need to stay warm indoors, learn about the right temperature to set your thermostat.
 But how do you decide the best temperature to set your thermostat to achieve the perfect balance of comfort and energy efficiency?

 What is the Ideal Temperature to Sleep At?